informalsystems/tendermint-rs/docs/spec/lightclient/detection.md

 #### **[LCD-A-CorrFull]**

-At all times there is at least one correct full node among the primary and the secondary.
+At all times there is at least one correct full node among the primary and the secondaries.

 **Remark:** Check whether [LCD-A-CorrFull] is not needed in the end because the verification conditions [LCD-DIST-*] have preconditions on specific